sbibauw/dialogue-systems-for-language-learning-bibliography/README.md

-# DBCALL-bibliography
+# Dialogue-based CALL - a bibliography

-A detailed bibliography of research on dialogue-based CALL (bots and dialogue systems for language learning)
+The purpose of this repository is to make available and help maintain a detailed bibliography of research on dialogue-based CALL.
+Under "dialogue-based CALL", we understand all applications allowing a learner of a second/foreign language to maintain a dialogue with a computer/automated agent.
+This includes **chatbots**, **dialogue systems** and **conversational agents** for language learning purposes, as well as **robots** and other interfaces.

-Expected: December 2017
+Release expected: February 2018